Regulation, Evaluation, and Governance Lab (RegLab)

 - Environmental Sustainability: In 2020, between 60-75% of major facilities permitted under the Clean Water Act self-reported being in noncompliance, and as a result, tens of millions of Americans are exposed to pollution hotspots and unsafe drinking water.
 RegLab is developing partnerships with federal and state Environmental Protection Agencies to develop data-driven compliance systems, including the use of remote sensing and computer vision to develop an environmental monitoring system of the future.

 - Innovation Ecosystem and Technology Governance: From in-depth collaborations, RegLab advances recommendations for how to improve the public sector innovation ecosystem, such as through talent exchanges, digital infrastructure, and public sector investments.
-Recommendations in Senate testimony were advanced in the recent AI Executive Order and Office of Management and Budget memorandum.
+Recommendations made in May 2023 Senate testimony were advanced in the subsequent AI Executive Order and Office of Management and Budget memorandum.

 Research Manager, RegLab